-I Don't Want To Be In A Relationship: Exploring The Desire To Be Single
+I Want To Be Single: Exploring The Desire To Be Single

 We are bombarded with stories and signs of what our lives are supposed to be like.
 There is pressure on what to eat, how to dress, and what you should be excited about.
 One of the most common pressures is that everyone should, at some point, settle down with a romantic partner for the rest of their lives.
 This pressure to be in a committed relationship drives millions of people every year to spend tons of time and money trying to find someone they can spend the rest of their lives with.